Skip to main content

 #

 I coordinated playtest sessions with nurse practitioners at the college to collect their thoughts on the gameplay and what should be improved.
-I told other observers what to watch for and take notes on while we physically observed people play the game.
+I told other observers what to watch for and take notes, and we physically observed testers playing the game.

 UI Design